KrumBoychev/gcmon/README.md

 ```

-After the connection verification, run the tool in ncurses mode:
+3.After the connection verification, run the tool in ncurses mode:

 ```
 $ ./gcmon